msrsaditya/cutebot/README.md

 ## Goals

 - Use the Best Free OpenAI API Model
-- Make it as simple as possible and make it available for use on Terminals/TTYs
+- Make it as simple as possible for use on Terminals/TTYs
 - Yep, that's it!

 ## Prerequisites